dimagi/xform-spec/_sections/60-repeats.md

 ### Creation, Removal of Repeats

 The default behaviour of repeats is to let the user create or remove repeats using the the user interface.
-ODK Collect will ask for the first repeat.
+Collect will ask for the first repeat.
 Enketo will show the first repeat automatically.
 This can be disabled by adding the attribute `jr:noAddRemove="true()"` to the `<repeat>` element.

 There are 2 different ways to ensure that multiple repeats are automatically created when a form loads.